dkachele/dkachele/README.md

 I often use humor as a coping mechanism to break the ice, to cut the tension, to end an awkward moment or to relax a situation.
 If this bothers you, let me know.

-If I have my headphones on it typically means I am working in the zone, unless it's an urgent issue I'd appreciate it if it could wait. **If it's important** interrupt me 100% of the time.
+If I have my headphones on it typically means I am working in the zone, unless it's an urgent issue I'd appreciate it if it could Slack me first so that I may disengage at the soonest logical point. **If it's important** interrupt me 100% of the time.
 If you have your headphones on (or whatever other signals that you are in the zone you wish me to use), I'll do my best not to interrupt you.

 BTW, I don't take a lunch most days, my wife calls me the food camel but I tend to graze throughout the day.
 Your lunch schedule is up to you.